Off-the-Beaten Path Amalfi Coast

 A gift for my parents

-7. Visit the Amalfi Coast during off season
+7. Visit the Amalfi Coast During Off-Season

-I visited in November, and there were far fewer tourists—though towns like Positano and Amalfi were still more crowded than Minori where I stayed.
-Vising during off season has its pros and cons, of course.
+I visited in November, and there were far fewer tourists — though towns like Positano and Amalfi were still more crowded than Minori, where I stayed.
+Vising during off-season has its pros and cons, of course.
 It really just depends on your priorities.

-Pros of visiting the Amalfi Coast during off season
+Pros of Amalfi Coast Off-Season

 • Less traffic and fewer tourists